Chreece/GuestDoor/README.md

 ## Features

 - Trigger Automations without the Home Assistant APP, with a simple 4 digit passcode authentication.
-- Running and exposed locally.
+- Running and exposed locally - This branch could be exposed to internet --not recommended--.
 - Flask app running inside a Docker container.
 - Environment variables to configure the app.
 - Passcode stored and validated in a Postgres database.